alextok/dbsc-discussions/README.md

   - Choice of local key helper - should this be at the OS level or browser level in the policy?
   - Written proposal for Policy specifics regarding local key helper.

-- Consumer attestation in stages.
+- Consumer attestation in stages

   - DBSC for consumers
   - DBSC(E) enabled for enterprise
   - DBSC(E) opt-in for consumers with IDP/LocalKeyHelper option (DO NOT ADD in the spec in V1)